Undergraduate Minors in the College of Engineering for Engineering Students

 - Mechanical Behavior of Materials

-An engineering student may elect to complete a CIT designated minor.
-Generally, the student takes all the required courses in an engineering major but uses electives to take courses needed to fulfill the requirements of the designated minor.
-Upon completion of the requirements of a CIT designated minor and the engineering degree, the minor is a formally recognized on the student’s transcript.
+Generally, the student takes all the required courses in an engineering major but uses electives to take courses needed to fulfill the requirements of the minor.
+Upon completion of the requirements of an engineering minor and the engineering degree, the minor is formally recognized on the student’s transcript.

-Each of the CIT designated minors is administered by a Program Committee consisting of faculty from all major engineering departments who serve as faculty advisors.
-Each Program Committee certifies the completion of requirements of the designated minor.
-But the student’s major department is responsible for approving the degree with a designated minor after reviewing a student’s entire academic record.
+Each of the these minors are administered by a Program Committee consisting of faculty from all major engineering departments who serve as faculty advisors.
+Each Program Committee certifies the completion of requirements of the minor.
+But the student’s major department is responsible for approving the degree with one of these minors after reviewing a student’s entire academic record.
 Any substitution or departure from the published curriculum should be avoided.
 For example, non-technical courses may not be substituted for required technical courses or electives.
-Equivalent technical electives offered by a designated minor as substitutions for required courses in a major must be approved by the Head of the student’s major department.
+Equivalent technical electives offered by these minors as substitutions for required courses in a major must be approved by the Head of the student’s major department.

-Although a student generally can complete a designated minor without increasing the number of required units for graduation, early planning in electing a designated minor is important.
+Although a student generally can complete a minor without increasing the number of required units for graduation, early planning in electing a minor is important.
 A student also may find that some minors are more compatible than others with his/her major because of different relations between various major and minor requirements.
-The requirements for these CIT designated minors are listed below.

 Additive Manufacturing Minor